onePeterCollins/react-jsx-template/README.md

 }
 ```

-<p>This makes controling the CSS styles of pseudo elements a breeze, see an example;</p>
+<p>This makes controlling the CSS styles of pseudo-elements a breeze, see an example;</p>

 ```javascript
 // JS variable as CSS selector